SamuelDJudge/InvisibleMe/README.md

 ## Assumptions
 * I am assuming that the user is storing their information in an Amazon S3 bucket.
 * I am assuming that the information is relational and organized in a .csv type format, though the program does allow for flexibility as to what the delimiter is.
-* There are multiple requirements for technology, specified in the **requirements.txt** file.
 * The assumption is that the *master* EC2 node has sufficient space to hold the data.
 This can be modified by writing to a MySQL database first, though the time cost is signficantly larger.